What are Cookies?

 No they are not dangerous for your computer and they do not in any way infringe your privacy rights.
 Cookies are, in fact, nothing more than very small text files that are placed on your computer/browser when you visit the Designer Exchange website.

 When visiting the Designer Exchange website, you may receive cookies both from the site being visited and from websites managed by other organizations ("third parties").
 A notable example is the presence of "social plugins" for Facebook, Twitter, Google+, LinkedIn, etc. Such sections of the page visited are directly generated by these websites and integrated into the page of the host website.
 The management of the information collected by "third parties" is governed by their relevant policies The privacy policies governed by "third parties" may be different from the one adopted by Designer Exchange, therefore Designer Exchange does not respond to third-party sites.

-https://www.google.com/analytics/ - Web Analytics, Measures user interaction on the Designer Exchange websites
+https://www.google.com/analytics/ - Used for web analytics by measuring user interaction on the Designer Exchange websites

 https://www.cloudflare.com/ - Used for web performance and security